Woodville Elementary School serves 407 students in grades Kindergarten-8.

 Percent Eligible For Free Lunch

-Woodville Elementary School's student population of 434 students has stayed relatively flat over five school years.
+Woodville Elementary School's student population of 407 students has declined by 6% over five school years.

 Total Classroom Teachers